george-hawkins/mjx-donkey-car/README.md

 If you "wish to drive high-power peripheral, [you need a] USB-C power adapter which supports a 5V, 5A (25W) operating mode.
 If the Raspberry Pi 5 firmware detects this supply, it increases the USB current limit to 1.6A, providing 5W of extra power for downstream USB devices".

 So, if using a supply that doesn't have USB-C's ability to signal this ability, I _guess_ you have to use "the option to override the current limit".

+### Capacitors

+Adding a capacitor to a 2S setup is probably unnecessary but going by OL's [guide](https://oscarliang.com/capacitors-mini-quad/) a 25V 470uF ESR cap should be more that enough even for 3S builds.

+Suitable caps:

+* Panasonic EEUFM1E471 [FM-A 470uF 25V](https://www.reichelt.de/de/en/e-cap-radial-470-uf-25-v-105-c-low-esr-fm-a-470u-25a-p200052.html) - 10x16mm.
+* Panasonic EEUFM1E471L [FM-A 470uF 25V (long)](https://www.reichelt.de/de/en/e-cap-radial-470-uf-25-v-105-c-low-esr-fm-a-470u-25b-p200053.html) - 8x20mm.
+* Panasonic [FM 470uF 35V](https://www.getfpv.com/panasonic-35v-470uf-low-esr-capacitor.html) - 10x20mm from GetFPV.

+The GetFPV one is 35V which is higher than needed but easily available.

+The first Panasonic one seems the ideal one, it's shorter (so, easier to fit into builds) and has slightly better characteristics than the long one (it has lower ESR and higher ripple current - which _seems_ to be what one should look for).

 ---